odino/the-conductor/README.md

 ## Debugging help

-If you start the conductor in **debug environment** (`--env dev` or  `-e debug`) you will get some additional informations everytime you hit an endpoint, such as a list of resources and the body of each resource the conductor hit in order to serve the response:
+If you start the conductor in **dev environment** (`--env dev` or  `-e dev`) you will get some additional informations everytime you hit an endpoint, such as a list of resources and the body of each resource the conductor hit in order to serve the response:

 ```
 ~  ᐅ curl -X GET -I http://127.0.0.1:6971/example.json